1. Introducing the Legal Singularity

 c.
 The Legal Singularity

-2. The Development of Legal Information
+2. The Nature of Legal Information

-I. The Centrality of Information to Law
+II.
+The Centrality of Information to Law

 a.
 Law before Text